snbaravani/Optus-App/README.md

 This app is built on Spring 4.x and tested on Tomcat 7.
 ALl the APIs are secured with basic HTTP authentication and authorization.
 Test case document is attached in the the project (Test Case Document.doc) with screenshots of the results for each API.
 Initial set up and entry to each API is logged.
+Also adding the zipped source code

 This project contains two APIs .